 Black North Dakotans were a rarity during the childhood years of Era Bell.
 She once remarked that when they traveled thirty miles to join two other black families for Christmas dinner, "there were fifteen of us, four percent of the state's entire Negro population."

-Era Bell Thompson was born on August 10, 1905 in Des Moines, Iowa and moved with her family to a farm near Driscoll, ND in 1914 when she was 9 years old.
-She and her three brothers were excited about the move, because they expected cowboys and Indians.
-But the most they got was her Uncle James, who had homesteaded here seven years before.
+Era Bell Thompson was born on August 10, 1905 in Des Moines, Iowa to Mary (Logan) and Stewart C. Thompson.
+Her family moved to a farm near Driscoll, ND in 1914 at age 9.
+She and her three brothers were excited about the move, expecting cowboys and Indians.
+But they only got her Uncle James who had homesteaded there seven years before.

 Era's schoolmates had never before seen a black person.
-The experience was agonizing, with classmates laughing at her, trying to touch her hair and staring at her light-colored palms.
-After some time, Era made friends, but she felt out of place.
+They laughed at her, tried to touch her hair and stared at her light-colored palms.
+Eventually Era made friends, but she felt out of place.

-In college, she fell back on what she had learned from her experiences in Driscoll and Bismarck.
+In college, she fell back on lessons learned from life in Driscoll and Bismarck.
 She survived the prejudice and made friends.
-She also pursued her love of running, breaking five UND women’s track records – in dashes, broad jump and hurdles – and tied two national records.
-She also began writing for the campus paper, showing herself to have a substantial wit and talent.
+She pursued her love of running, breaking five UND women’s track records – in dashes, broad jump and hurdles – and tied two national records.
+She also began writing for the campus paper, showing herself to have substantial wit and talent.

 Main Street Mandan c.
 1920s

-Despite her college degree, she found very little opportunity for a good job.
-With the beginning of the Great Depression, she worked at a Settlement House and got jobs through the Works Progress Administration (WPA).
-In 1945, Thompson was awarded a Newberry fellowship, which supported her while she wrote her autobiography, American Daughter in 1946.
-Thompson eventually became editor of Negro Digest, then joined Ebony magazine in 1947.
+Thompson eventually became editor of Negro Digest then joined Ebony magazine in 1947.
 She was co-managing editor of the magazine from 1951 to 1964, then international editor from 1964 until she retired.

 During her journalism career, Thompson reported from Africa, India, Australia, South America and the South Pacific.
 In 1953, she traveled through 18 African countries for her book, Africa Land of my Fathers.
 It recounts her frustrated attempts to comprehend her ancestral heritage, and many of her later essays denounce men's treatment of women regardless of race and class.
 She spent a night in a South African jail in 1957 because authorities said there were no hotel rooms for Blacks.